TitusKI/CineFlix/README.md

 ## Deployment 🚀

 CineFlix can be deployed to various platforms.
-Here are the steps to deploy the app:
+Here's how:

-1. Build the app for the desired platform: `flutter build <platform>`
+1. **Build the app for the desired platform**: `flutter build <platform>`
-2. Follow the platform-specific deployment instructions to deploy the app.
+2. **Follow the platform-specific deployment instructions** to deploy the app.

 ## Technologies Used 💻